 The size of the classroom varies between programs, but in general, we offer small class sizes to create a more intimate sense of community.
 For example, our high school program is significantly smaller than a traditional high school setting.
 This benefits the students as they get one-on-one attention from teachers and are able to get to know and forge connections with their peers.
-Our preschool classes are often bigger, between 20 to 30 children ages 2 ½ to 6 years old, so that older children can act as role models for the younger ones.
+Our preschool classes are often bigger, 3 teachers:10 students ages 2 ½ to 6 years old, so that older children can act as role models for the younger ones.

 If the students can just do whatever they want, how do they learn?